about the Company

-Pharma Asset Research (PAR) facilitates business development and growth of pharmaceutical companies
+Pharma Asset Research Inc. (PAR) facilitates business development and growth of pharmaceutical companies

-The extensive, in-depth data are maintained and updated on four inter-linked sites: 1) Companies, 2) R&D (New Drugs), 3) Market, and 4) Industry.
-For ease and speed of access, these data have been categorized and stored under various key sub-titles, such as alliance, M&A, and diversification on the “Companies” site, and, for example melanoma, NSCLC, and PD-1 inhibitor on the "New drugs" site.
+The extensive, in-depth data are maintained and updated on four inter-linked sites: 1) Companies, 2) New drugs (R&D in therapeutics and pharmacology), 3) Market, and 4) Industry.
+For ease and speed of access, these data have been categorized and stored under various key sub-titles, such as alliance, M&A, and diversification on the “Industry” site, and, for example, melanoma, NSCLC, and PD-1 inhibitor on the "New drugs (Therapeutics / Pharmacology)" sites.

 We call the linked sites a library.
-The Pharma-Asset Library or PAR library, is operated on Google Sites platform with easy-to-use navigation tools designed to help you instantly find the relevant data.
+The New Drug Library or Pharma Asset Library, is operated on Google Sites platform with easy-to-use navigation tools designed to help you instantly find the relevant data.
 The Google navigation system allows you to feel as if you are flying over a target freely and taking snapshots from any angle you wish.